alikhabazian/Kubernetes-gpu-cluster/README.md

 ```
 now must nvidia-smi works after reboot if not resolve problem then continue the guideline

+select one of ways between xray and ssh_tunnel
+and according to cahnge privoxy port inside
+[privoxy_setup.sh](./privoxy_setup.sh) xray is 1080 ssh is 1111
 # xray
 ```
 sudo bash xray_setup.sh